Alireza-Razavi/Alireza-Razavi/test.md

             address asset = supportedAssets[asset_idx]; // <-- address of asset `X`
             uint256 assetER = getAssetPrice(asset); // <-- price of asset `X`

-            uint256 totalAssetAmt = ILRTDepositPool(lrtDepositPoolAddr).getTotalAssetDeposits(asset); // <-- amount of asset `X` owned by Protocol (Attacker can directly transfer some amount of asset `X` to LRTDepositPool, this increases balance of LRTDepositPool contract and also balance of Protocol (because balanceOfProtocol = balanceOfLRTDepositPool + balanceOfNodeDelegators + amountOfAssetDepositedIntoStrategies) and rsETH price will be manipulated) totalETHInPool += totalAssetAmt * assetER; // <-- (number of asset `X` owned by Protocol) * (price of asset `X`)
+            uint256 totalAssetAmt = ILRTDepositPool(lrtDepositPoolAddr).getTotalAssetDeposits(asset); // <-- amount of asset `X` owned by Protocol (Attacker can directly transfer some amount of asset `X` to LRTDepositPool, this increases balance of LRTDepositPool contract, so when LRTDepositPool's balance increases, as a result, Protocol's balance also increases and rsETH price will be manipulated)

+            totalETHInPool += totalAssetAmt * assetER; // <-- (number of asset `X` owned by Protocol) * (price of asset `X`)

             unchecked {